carwbrown/carwbrown/README.md

 <h1 align="center">Hi everyone 👋, I'm Carson</h1>

 Polyglot engineer who has been in the Software Industry for ten years.
-Currently working as a Full Stack Software Engineer using TypeScript, the React Framework, and Node.
+Currently working as a Senior Full Stack Software Engineer using TypeScript, the React Framework, and Node.
 Have previously worked with Go, Scala, Java, and Angular.

 - 😄 Pronouns: he/him